 "Electronic data are becoming increasingly important in legal proceedings.
 Consultation with legal counsel about electronic data storage, retention and destruction is especially important since the Federal Rules of Civil Procedure—Rule 34 was amended specifically to address discovery rules for electronically stored information."

-"Where employers often fall short is that they tell employees that they will be monitored but they don't describe exactly what behavior is expected or not expected.
+"Where employers often fall short is they tell employees they will be monitored but they don't describe exactly what behavior is expected or not expected.
 To explain exactly what their expectations are about the policy is important.
 Educating the employees and explaining the definition of what is fair and acceptable internet and email use annually is recommended."

 While an increasing number of states and jurisdictions are requiring employers to notify employees of electronic monitoring, the majority of employers are doing a good job of alerting employees when they are being watched.

-Most employers inform employees that the company is monitoring content, keystrokes and time spent at the keyboard and most let employees know that the company reviews their computer use.
+Most employers inform employees the company is monitoring content, keystrokes, and time spent at the keyboard and most let employees know the company reviews their computer use.
 Most also alert employees to email monitoring.

 Should You Monitor Employees?

 The monitoring of employee time and use online is a signal of distrust and incongruent with an employee-oriented culture that regards employees as the chief assets of the company.

 Electronic surveillance of employees at work can yield results that are beneficial to the employer in controlling abuse.
 They can protect an employer's interests in a lawsuit—or not—depending on the nature of the situation.

 But, there are powerful reasons why an employer might not want to use employee internet monitoring.
 Avramidis says that this decision depends on the company and the work environment an employer wants to create: